loz2754/AUN-ComfyUI-Nodes/README.md

 #### Node Control - Command the Flow

-_AUN Node state controllers orchestrate bypass, mute, and collapse states so you can keep complex setups lean and responsive:_
+_AUN Node state controllers let you bypass, mute, and/or collapse nodes, keeping complex setups clean and fast:_

 - AUN Node Controller (`AUNMultiUniversal`) is a universal bypass/mute/collapse controller (1–20 slots).
 Nodes are chosen by ID or titles.
 It can take on the role of any of the more specific Node Control nodes.
+Featuring Boolean outputs that can be used to switch other nodes at the same time.
+Also labels to show the state of the nodes for use in filenaming.
+There is also an All Switch, to toggle all at the same time, and different modes, such as 'max one', 'always one', 'increment' and 'random'.
 - AUN Group Controller (`AUNMultiGroupUniversal`) targets ComfyUI Groups (by group name) rather than individual nodes, with various filtering options.
+  The controller can show All Groups that it finds in the workflow, or the user can select which groups to show in the list.
+There is also an All Groups switch to toggle all groups at once.
 - Both AUN Node Controller and AUN Group Controller can also run in `index-driven` mode, so another node can select the active slot via an `INT` output.
-Switching back to `manual` drops any existing `Index` link so the manual controls fully take over again.
-- Bypass By Title (`AUNSetBypassByTitle`) sets bypass state for nodes whose titles match any of the provided titles (one per line)
+- Bypass By Title (`AUNSetBypassByTitle`) sets bypass state for one or more nodes whose titles match any of the provided titles (one per line).
 - Mute By Title (`AUNSetMuteByTitle`) same as Bypass By Title but mute instead of bypass.
 - Group Bypasser (Multi) (`AUNSetBypassStateGroup`) set the bypass state of all nodes in groups selected from the graph.
 - Group Muter (Multi) (`AUNSetMuteStateGroup`) same as Group Bypasser but mute instead of bypass.
 - Multi Bypass Index (`AUNMultiBypassIndex`) control bypass state of multiple nodes by IDs using an index.
-Select an index to activate one set of nodes while bypassing others.
+Selecting an index exclusively activates one set of nodes while bypassing all other sets.
 - Multi Mute Index (`AUNMultiMuteIndex`) same Multi Bypass Index but mute instead of bypass.
 - Node Collapser & Bypasser Advanced (`AUNSetCollapseAndBypassStateAdvanced`) set collapse and bypass or mute state for multiple nodes.
 Has a combined override or separate toggles.
 - Node State Controller (`AUNNodeStateController`) control collapse + bypass or mute for nodes by ID, group, or title.